 You will also have the chance to see the Glen Canyon Dam, the side canyon hikes, the Shinumu Wash, the granaries of the Nankoweap canyons, and the twists and turns of Carbon Creek.

 This trip ends at the Phantom Ranch.
-Most hikers choose a hiking trail through the Bright Angel Trail to the South rim.
+Rafter's then hike up and out of the Grand Canyon through the Bright Angel Trail to the South rim.
 It is possible to have motorized raft trips, paddle boats, and oar rafts.

 During the trip, you can explore Elves Chasm, Deer Creek Falls, Redwall Caverns, and the rapids such as the Lava Falls.
 You could also visit Matkatamiba, Nankoweap, and Havasu Canyon if you have more time.
 It is possible to choose between the type of boat and the trip duration.
 There are human-powered rafts and motor trips, and the journey lasts between seven and eighteen days.
 Note that the longer the trip, the more side attractions you see.